Learning collision operators from plasma phase space data using differentiable simulators: Long-term Accuracy of Different Methods

 \section{Long-term Accuracy of Different Methods}

-In this supplemental material, we provide complementary materials to those shown in Section~\ref{sec:accuracy_different_methods} in the main body of the paper.
-The models henceforth correspond to those presented in the main body of the text.
+In this supplemental material, we provide complementary materials to those shown in Section~\ref{sec:accuracy_different_methods} of the main body of the paper.
+The models used henceforth correspond to those presented in the main body of the text.